JeanLeonHenry/mymedia/README.md

 ```
 the `poster` field holds the raw bytes for the poster image downloaded from TMDB.

+# Installation
+1. Install go
+2. Clone the repo
+3. `go install -v .` should do it (beware of $PATH issues)

 # Configuration
 - Make a `.env` file so that the variables in `config/config.go` resolve properly.
 - Put that file in `~/.config/mymedia`.